 A reservoir regulation plan should be developed so that regulating the reservoir and discharges under normal and emergency conditions are designed to assure that they do not constitute a danger to the safety of the dam or the human life or property downstream.
+In the case of High (Class C) hazard dams, the reservoir regulation plan must also include an analysis of the probable consequences of a sudden or catastrophic failure of the dam and associated structures containment of the maximum contained water volume in the reservoir or pond.
+The analysis, sometimes called a "dam breach" analysis, shall include the development of a downstream evacuation map.

-5.9 Sensitive Karst Area Design Criteria and Guidelines
+5.9 Sensitive Karst Areas Design Criteria and Guidelines

-5.9.1 Background of the Sensitive Karst Areas
+5.9.1 Background of the Sensitive Karst Area Design Criteria